 Whidbey Island: The cooler, brisk winter months bring shorter ferry lines, quieter hotels and a better chance to see resident orca pods.
 Whether it’s a private pebble beach, watching a storm roll in or an evening fire, Whidbey Island and Deception Pass are our honorable mention winter destinations.

 Gig Harbor is an hour from Seattle, across the Tacoma Narrows Bridge.
 A scenic maritime town known as the Gateway to the Olympic Peninsula.
-Enjoy waterfront dining, local inns, hillside parks, and a charming historic downtown filled with galleries, shops, and coastal beauty.
-Stay at the Waterfront Inn or simply find any bench and watch the sun go down.
+Explore waterfront dining, hillside parks, and a charming historic downtown filled with galleries and local art shops, or simply find any bench and watch the sun go down.